 Elevated amounts of TPOab – along with low thyroid hormone levels – can mean that your thyroid gland isn’t working well because of an autoimmune disorder called Hashimoto’s disease.
 Weight gain, an irregular menstrual cycle, fatigue, and hair loss are all clues that an autoimmune condition might be hurting your thyroid gland.

 Because it measures a lot of different hormones – at different points in your cycle – this test lets you check in on many aspects of your health (like weight, energy, and reproductive and sexual health).
 So it can help you discover areas of your health that might deserve more attention (from you and/or your doctor) – as well as give you peace of mind in other areas.
+If testing does reveal a hormonal imbalance, your healthcare provider may recommend replacement therapy to help balance your levels.

 (You can do the entire testing process from the comfort of home.
 After you’ve mailed your samples to the lab for analysis – a prepaid shipping label comes with this kit – you’ll receive your results online.)